18F/handbook/_pages/about-us/teams/business-operations/bizops-about-us.md

 ![biz-ops-org-chart](https://github.com/18F/handbook/blob/draft-bizops-about-us/_pages/Screen%20Shot%202019-10-28%20at%2010.06.10%20AM.png)

-The team is made up of four team and responsible for the following functions:
+This division is made up of four teams and responsible for the following functions:

 # Agreements